Task & Workflow Engine¶

 signature Callable[[TaskStateChanged], Awaitable[None]].
 Observers

-are stored in registration order and invoked sequentially after each
+are stored in registration order.

 Notification semantics: best-effort.
 Observer errors are logged at

-WARNING and swallowed (MemoryError and RecursionError propagate) --
+WARNING and swallowed (MemoryError and RecursionError propagate);

 a failing observer never blocks the mutation pipeline or prevents